softkave/fimidara-nextjs/docs/fimidara/workspace.md

-# Workspace and Collaboration Requests
+# Workspace

 - What is a workspace
 - How to create a workspace
   - Choosing a rootname
 - Sending collaboration requests
+  - Assigning permissions to requests
+- Assigning permissions to collaborators

 ## What is a workspace